Plattsburgh, New York: Split from the Town of Plattsburgh

-Notable historical events
+Notable historic events

 With its significant location on a major water thoroughfare and proximity to the Canada–U.S. border, Plattsburgh has been the site of a number of historic events including the Revolutionary War's Battle of Valcour Island and the War of 1812's Battle of Plattsburgh; the city has a War of 1812 museum.
 The Battle of Plattsburgh is significant, as it was the final battle of the war between the British/Canadian forces and those of the Americans.

 Plattsburgh Normal School was founded in 1889.
 It burned in 1929, and relocated to City Hall for three years.
-In 1932 the college moved into the current Hawkins Hall which became the base of the modern campus.
+In 1932, the college moved into the current Hawkins Hall which became the base of the modern campus.
 In 1948 it became State University of New York at Plattsburgh.

 Plattsburgh was home to minor league baseball.
 The Plattsburgh Brewers team was based in Plattsburgh between 1895 and 1907.
 Plattsburgh teams played as members of the Eastern International League (1895), International League (1896), Northern New York League (1901–1905), Independent Northern League (1906), New Hampshire State League (1907) and Vermont State League (1907).
 Baseball Hall of Fame member Eddie Collins played for Plattsburgh in 1906.

 In 1915, the Preparedness Movement established the first and best-known of its training camps for prospective military volunteers at Plattsburgh.
 The "Plattsburgh camps" trained about 40,000 potential United States Army commissioned officers in the summers of 1915 and 1916.

 During the Cold War, military functions took a prominent role in Plattsburgh, which was home to Plattsburgh Air Force Base (PAFB) and was the location of the Strategic Air Command's primary wing on the East Coast due to its geographic desirability.
 The base's location in the Champlain Valley (protected by the rain shadow of the Adirondack Mountains) ensured consistent, year-round weather that was safe for take-offs and landings.
 The 380th Bombardment, Aerospace, and Refueling Wings, all stationed at PAFB, included B-52 Bombers, air-refueling "tankers", and FB-111s.
 The base had a great deal of land surface and was one of only four military bases in the United States with a landing strip large enough for a Space Shuttle landing.